MrLogEN/hangman/README.md

 ### Maven
 Installing Meven can be done by following instructions from Maven [official website](https://maven.apache.org/install.html)

+### PMD
+PMD is a static code analyzer that can be used to enforce good programming habits and convetions.

 ## Run
 Clone this repository
 ```bash